-Due to the COVID-19 pandemic, 2021 summer camps may look a bit different.
+Due to the COVID-19 pandemic, 2021-22 camps may look a bit different.
 All COVID updates will be posted here.

 Last update: 8/5/21

-Camp Sunrise will continue to follow guidelines, best practices, and all federal, state, and local regulations regarding COVID-19.
+Camp Sunrise will continue to follow all federal, state, and local regulations regarding COVID-19.

-Testing: We strongly recommend (and may require) that every camper be tested for COVID-19 no more than 1 week before their camp session begins.
+Testing: We strongly recommend that every camper be tested for COVID-19 no more than 1 week before their camp session begins.

 Sanitation: We are continuing to perform additional cleaning of restrooms and high-touch areas, along with our usual cleaning practices.

-Temperature Checks: We will take daily temperature checks of all staff and campers.
+Temperature Checks: We take temperature checks of all staff and campers when they arrive.

-Drop-off and Pickup: Based on current best practices, we will make drop-off and pickup a drive-through only experience.
+Drop-off and Pickup: Based on current best practices, drop-off and pickup for youth camps are drive-through only.
 You will be able to complete all payments and health forms online before you arrive.

-Cabin Distancing: Based on our 2020 camp procedures, we plan to keep girls' cabins socially distanced from boys' cabins during meals, chapels, and some activities.
+Cabin Distancing: We are currently keeping girls' cabins socially distanced from boys' cabins during meals, chapels, and some indoor activities at youth camps.
 Typically, outdoor activities will not practice cabin distancing.

 Yes!
-We are currently planning to run overnight camps as scheduled in summer 2021.
+We are currentlyrunning overnight camps as scheduled.